 Tip from my recent trucking lawyer seminar: Teaching truck accident attorneys what info a trucking company should have gathered on drivers before hiring – but didn’t or just ignored

-The unfit truck driver who never should have been placed behind the wheel of an 80,000 pound tractor-trailer is often the key to your truck accident case.
+The unfit truck driver who never should have been placed behind the wheel of an 80,000 pound tractor-trailer is often the key to trucking accident cases.
 Remember that under 49 CFR ?
 391.23, an interstate commercial motor carrier has the responsibility to conduct investigations into the background of each commercial truck driver it employs.

 An employing truck company must make an inquiry into each state where an applicant driver previously held or currently holds a motor vehicle operator’s license or permit for the last three years – and obtain that driver’s motor vehicle record.
 The carrier must also investigate the driver’s safety performance history with other interstate motor carriers he had worked for within the preceding three years.